 Where is the Water Safety Instructor (WSI) course taught?

-We offer this class in Nassau and Suffolk County in Long Island NY and in Brooklyn NY.
+We offer this class in Nassau and Suffolk County in Long Island NY, Queens, and in Brooklyn NY.

-Where can I download the WSI student manual?
+Where can I purchase the WSI student manual?

-You can download both copies of the WSI student manual's here.
+You can purchase both copies of the WSI student manual’s by going to Amazon.